How Long Does it Take to Detox from Alcohol

 As noted above, delirium tremens are rare but very serious.
 They generally occur 2 to 5 days after you last drank alcohol.
 They can become life-threatening.

 Since some withdrawal symptoms can be severe, we highly recommend you get professional medical supervision while going through the detox process.
-Our Harmony Recovery Group team can make sure you are as comfortable and safe as possible throughout the withdrawal process.
+Our Harmony Health Group team can make sure you are as comfortable and safe as possible throughout the withdrawal process.

 Alcohol Withdrawal Timeline